JavaScriptJacksn/opinionated-news-social-media/README.md

     - On the 'My Posts' page, the two inline forms for the 'Edit' and 'Delete' options are not aligned together.
 - Django Summernote
     - On the post creation and editing forms the Django Summernote field is fixed in size.
-    - Whilst this does not break functionality, on smaller viewports it may require horizontal scrolling to view all Summernote text options
+    - Whilst this does not break functionality, on smaller viewports it may require horizontal scrolling to view all Summernote text options.

 ## Deployment / Security Issues

-### **IMPORTANT AKNOWLEDGEMENT**
+### **IMPORTANT ACKNOWLEDGEMENT**

 At the start of the project, during an initial deployment to Heroku, the secret key was pushed to the project's public GitHub repository.